GrowthPath/zoho_analytics_connector/README.md

 UnrecoverableRateLimitError
 RecoverableRateLimitError

-Manager retries is a partially implemented experimental feature.
+Managing retries is a beta feature but I am using it in production.
+It is opt-in except where I was already doing retry.
 The retry logic is in

     def __sendRequest(self, url, httpMethod, payLoad, action, callBackData,retry_countdown=0):

 It attempts to differentiate between recoverable and non-recoverable errors.
+Recoverable errors so far are temporary rate limit errors, errors due to another update running on the same table, and token refresh errors.

 It should be enhanced to use smarter retry timing, but first I will see if this works under production loads.

 Do some stuff
 -------------